tornikeo/tornikeo.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title: Deep Dream with TFJS
-description: a project with a background image
+description: Why pay $5 subscription fee when you can deepdream images in your browser?
-img: assets/img/1.jpg
+img: assets/img/deepdream-monke.png
 importance: 3
 category: fun
 ---